EliotVU/UT2004-MutCacheExtractor/README.md

 ## Usage

-Install by placing `MutCacheExtractor.u` and `MutCacheExtractor.ucl` in your `/UT2004Root/System/` directory.
+Install by moving the `MutCacheExtractor.u` and `MutCacheExtractor.ucl` files to your `/UT2004Root/System/` directory.

 The mutator should appear in the mutators menu as "Cache Extractor"